Burning Random Trees

 \begin{lemma} Consider the random tree $\tau = T_n$ on $n$ vertices.
 Then there exists a constant $c > 0$, dependent on the distribution of $\xi$, such that the following property holds.
 Let $u$ be a vertex selected uniformly at random from $V(\tau)$, and let its subtree be denoted by $\tau_u$.
 Then, for all $k \ge 0$,

 \end{lemma}

-To prove Lemma~\ref{random_vertex} we require some standard tools for conditioned Galton Watson trees, which we introduce now.
+To prove Lemma~\ref{random_vertex} we require some standard tools for conditioned Galton---Watson trees, which we introduce now.
 Given a tree $\tau$ with $s$ vertices, let $v_{1},v_{2},\dots,v_{s}$ be the vertices of $\tau$ in depth-first search ({\sc dfs}) order.
 We write $d_{i}$ for the number of children of $v_{i}$ and refer to $(d_{1},d_{2},\dots,d_{s})$ as the \textit{preorder degree sequence} of $\tau$.
 The preorder degree sequence gives rise to a representation of $\tau$ as a lattice path $(j, y_j)_{j=0}^s$ started from $(0,y_0)=(0,0)$ with $s$ steps, where the $j$th step is given by $y_j = y_{j-1} + (d_{j}-1)$.
 See Figure~\ref{fig:tree_and_lattice_path} for an example.

 Note that the lattice path corresponding to a tree with $s$ vertices always ends at the point $(s,y_s)=(s, -1)$ and has a height strictly greater than $-1$ before then, evidenced by the fact that the height of the path at step $j$ is one less than the number of vertices in the ``queue" of the {\sc dfs} of the tree after $j$ vertices have been explored.
+Since vertex $v_{s}$ is always a leaf in the dfs order on $\tau$, the point $(s-1, y_{s-1})$ must equal $(0,0)$, meaning that the lattice path representation of $\tau$ can be identified with a \textit{\L{}ukasiewicz path} of length $s-1$.
 As the next lemma summarizes, there is a bijective correspondence between ordered trees with $s$ vertices and lattice paths of this type.

 \begin{lemma}[{{\cite[Lemma 15.2]{janson2012simply}}}] A sequence $(d_{1},d_{2},\dots,d_{s}) \in \N_{0}^{s}$ is the preorder degree sequence of a tree if and only if

 and

 \end{lemma}